niloyhakimai/estatepro-ai/README.md

 ## 📌 Notes

 Designed and developed as a comprehensive full-stack showcase project with modern UI/UX and AI-powered features.
+Architecture Note: This project leverages the Next.js App Router as a unified Full-Stack solution, utilizing Server Actions and Route Handlers for robust backend logic and secure database operations.